 His genre-crossing compositions for voice, chamber ensembles, orchestra, and theater engage audiences with soaring melodies, energetic rhythms, colorful harmonies, and rich textures.
 He has collaborated with leading artists and ensembles such as GRAMMY Award winning saxophonist Branford Marsalis, Chamber Orchestra of Philadelphia, American Ballet Theater, Martha Graham Dance Company and members of the New York Philharmonic and Metropolitan Opera Orchestras in prestigious venues across the world.

-As an artistic-researcher Raphael's work investigates intermediality, expressive agency and the role of empathy in vocal composition.
+As an artistic-researcher, Raphael's work investigates expressive agency and empathy in vocal composition.
 His interdisciplinary research synthesizes concepts from linguistics, performance practice, aesthetics and psychology to explore the expressive power of song.

-Raphael's music is published by Verlag Ries & Erler in Berlin and Universal Edition in Vienna.
+Raphael's music is published by Verlag Ries & Erler in Berlin, Universal Edition Vienna, Hinshaw Music in the USA, and Prima La Musica in London.

 Un’alma innamorata (“A soul in love”) is a cantata for counter-tenor and baroque ensemble on an 18th-century text attributed to Abbé Francesco Mazziotti originally set by G. F.Handel.
 The piece fuses Jazz, Blues, Spirituals and Neapolitan Song with Baroque structures to relate the timeless message of an anonymous lover who comes to terms with the pains of their fidelity.
 In the end the moral of the story: “He who wishes to delight in love must first learn how one goes about loving.”